nus-cs2113-AY2324S2/ip/docs/README.md

 ## FAQ

 - **Q:** How do I transfer my data to another computer?
-    - **A:** Install Cody on the other computer and copy the data file from your previous Cody home folder to the new one.
+    - **A:** Install Cody on the other computer and copy the data folder from your previous Cody home folder to the new one.